DC on spending binge with no plan to cut back, as debt held by public to top GDP by year’s end

 Some of the money in the coronavirus response legislation comes in the form of loans that could be paid back, though many could also be forgiven under the terms of the program.
 Additionally, the stimulus measures are aimed at preventing an economic collapse resulting from the social distancing measures and forced closures meant to reduce the spread of the coronavirus -- a scenario that would contribute to the growth of the federal deficit due to lost revenues.

-But with the historic pace of spending -- and Washington doing virtually nothing to curb the exploding debt during boom times, even before this crisis -- it’s a situation that horrifies fiscal hawks.
+The historic pace of spending -- and Washington's aversion to curbing the exploding debt during the boom that preceded this crisis -- has left fiscal hawks horrified.

 “It’s one thing to run a deficit during a pandemic, but Washington’s long-term debt habit is suicidal,” Sen. Ben Sasse, R-Neb., said in a statement Friday.
 “For decades, Republicans and Democrats spent money we don’t have at a rate our kids can’t afford.
 Republicans and Democrats maxed out the credit cards during good times and now, when we’re in the middle of the coronavirus’ health and economic crises, we’re facing a bleak future.”